whily/calendarlookup/README.md

 Calendar Lookup
 ===============

-Calendar Lookup is An Android app to convert between historical Chinese calendar and Julian/Gregorian calendar.
-It is currently under development and is expected to have following features:
+Calendar Lookup is n Android app to convert between historical Chinese calendar and Julian/Gregorian calendar.

-* Years supported: BCE 841 to CE 1911.
-* Accurate to date.
-* Support both traditional/simplified Chinese input/display

 Android app can be downloaded from Goolge Play:
   <https://play.google.com/store/apps/details?id=net.whily.android.calendarlookup>

+One can also find the features of the app in the above link.

 For more information about Calendar Lookup, please go to
   <https://github.com/whily/calendarlookup>